Bairnsdale: Gardens

 Bairnsdale's centre gardens stretch from the Mitchell River to the western edge of town, a distance of about 4 km.
 The main garden section runs for over 500 m through the central commercial district and features beds of flowering annuals and perennials, numerous mature deciduous and evergreen trees, war memorials and a restored historic band rotunda.
 The rotunda was constructed in 1910 and restored to its present condition in 1993.

 In 1943 the erection of a monument at the eastern end of the gardens to the district centenary led to that section being called the Centenary Garden.
-The Country Women's Association (CWA) Younger set took over the beautification of the Centenary Garden in 1947 and planted a tree there in May of that year to commemorate the 21st birthday of Princess Elizabeth.
+The Country Women's Association younger set took over the beautification of the Centenary Garden in 1947 and planted a tree there in May of that year to commemorate the 21st birthday of Princess Elizabeth.
 Extensive tree planting with Australian native trees was carried out in the post-war years, providing a colourful display, particularly in spring and early summer.

 From 1964 under the care of the town's head gardeners, E. A. Cottrell and C. T. Harrison, the gardens had been extended westward with the planting of hardy trees, in particular desert ash and flowering gum.
 By 1959 the highway had been extended to the foot of the hospital hill, and tree planting and lawns had provided two kilometres of gardens on the centre reserves.
-Garden beds were extended westward to the West End Store in 1975 with the help of people employed under the Whitlam government Regional Employment Development Scheme (REDS) for the unemployed.
-In 1969 a wishing well that was carved by Bruce Duffy of the Technical School and financed by the Rotary was erected in the Centre Gardens adjacent to the Coles supermarket.
+Garden beds were extended westward to the West End Store in 1975 with the help of people employed under the Whitlam government Regional Employment Development Scheme for the unemployed.
+In 1969 a wishing well that was carved by Bruce Duffy of the Technical School and financed by Rotary was erected in the Centre Gardens adjacent to the Coles supermarket.
 In 1984 a plaque was added to commemorate Victoria's 150th anniversary.

 To commemorate those locals who did not return from the Boer War in 1899, a monument was unveiled in the Main Street Gardens on 12 June 1903 in the presence of Lord and Lady Forrest, a number of returned men, school cadets and a large crowd of citizens.